maxzheng/great-life-guide/techniques-and-tips.md

 > Please like or share this with your family and friends so they can double their productivity and happiness too!

 P.S.
-If you want a coaching session for these techniques/tips, please let me know.
-I would love to help you double your productivity and happiness!
+If you want a coaching session for these skills/techniques, please let me know.
+I would love to help you double your happiness and productivity!
 To get updates, [follow me](https://www.linkedin.com/in/maxzheng/).